NIST SPECIAL PUBLICATION 1800-12B

-Entrust IdentityGuard presents a QR code (see Figure 5-3) containing the IdentityGuard Uniform Resource Locator(URL) and a numeric OTP code.
-This time-limited shared secret links Matteo’s (the DPC applicant) session from a computer to the Entrust IdentityGuard self-service portal to the subsequent session between his target mobile device and Entrust IdentityGuard.
+Entrust IdentityGuard presents a QR code and a numeric OTP (see Figure 5-3).
+These time-limited shared secrets link Matteo’s (the DPC applicant’s) session from a computer to the Entrust IdentityGuard self-service portal to the subsequent session between his target mobile device and Entrust IdentityGuard.

 Figure 5-3 Entrust IdentityGuard DPC Activation Codes

-The applicant launches the MobileIron PIV-D Entrust app on the mobile device and uses it to scan the QR code and enter the OTP.
+The applicant launches the MobileIron PIV-D Entrust application on the mobile device and uses it to scan the QR code and enter the OTP.
 See Figure 5-4 and Figure 5-5.

 Figure 5-5 Entrust DPC Activation

-The app then creates a TLS 1.2-secured session with Entrust IdentityGuard and authenticates with the OTP.
-Once authenticated, the app generates asymmetric key pairs for derived PIV authentication and digital signing certificates and transmits the certificate requests to Entrust IdentityGuard.
+The application then creates a TLS 1.2-secured session with Entrust IdentityGuard and authenticates with the OTP.
+Once authenticated, the application generates asymmetric key pairs for Derived PIV Authentication and digital signing certificates and transmits the certificate requests to Entrust IdentityGuard.
 The IdentityGuard service verifies that the requested certificates match information on file for the PIV subscriber for whom the OTP was generated (i.e., Matteo).
-Once verified, it forwards the certificate requests to the Entrust CA, receives the DPC certificates, then relays them to the MobileIron PIV-D Entrust app, where they are stored in the software token.
-The DPC subscriber must authenticate to the MobileIron PIV-D Entrust container using the created password before DPC certificates or their associated private keys can be used by any application integrated with MobileIron.
+Once verified, it forwards the certificate requests to the Entrust CA, receives the Derived PIV Authentication certificates, then relays them to the MobileIron PIV-D Entrust application, where they are stored in the software token.
+The DPC subscriber must authenticate to the MobileIron PIV-D Entrust container by using the created password before Derived PIV Authentication certificates or their associated private keys can be used by any application integrated with MobileIron.
 See Figure 5-6 and Figure 5-7.